 A Mother’s Prayer Answered

 Even after having my own children, celebrating motherhood without my parents felt uncomfortable, especially on Mother’s day.
 However, I have made some progress in the grieving process.
 Now, I can make it through Mother’s Day without breaking down in tears!
 But it’s taken years of prayer to have peace.
-The verse that has helped most is Philippians 4:6-8.
+The bible verse that has helped most is Philippians 4:6-8.

 However, no matter how hard I study, I trip over words that were most comfortable to my parents.
 I know this challenge is normal when adults learn a language; my ‘broken Chinese’ is like my immigrant parents’ ‘broken English.’
 But my 老大 tells me she prefers my “not-that-good Chinese” over English, because it’s our special thing.
-To my kids, the language is normal, comfortable, and not foreign.
+To my kids, Chinese is normal, comfortable, and not foreign.

 The Purpose of Language

-I wonder if 老大 may have a sense that language is so much more than just words.
+I wonder if 老大 may have a sense that language is much more than words.
 Language connects people near and far, friends and strangers, and different generations and cultures.
 It has the power to open hearts and heal wounds.
-I see my kids playing and joking with each other in their grandparents’ language which once seemed impossible.
+I see my kids playing and joking with each other in their grandparents’ language, which once seemed impossible.
 And I feel joy, not sorrow, this Mother’s day.